 Coercive control

 Domestic abuse isn’t always physical.
 Coercive control is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.
+Physical violence or the threat of physical violence is not always needed to establish an atmosphere of fear and control.

 How do you know if this is happening to you?